An inverse problem for a hyperbolic system on a vector bundle and energy measurements: Introduction and statement of result

-Assume that the manifold $M$ together with its topological and differential structures and a smooth measure $dV(x)$ on it are known.
-The inverse problem studied in this paper is to reconstruct the vector bundle $V$, the Riemannian structure on it and the hyperbolic system by measuring energy of waves $u^{F_j}$, as functions $t\mapsto E_A(F_j,t)$, for certain family of sources $F_j$, $j=1,2,3,\dots$.
+We shall assume that the manifold $M$ together with its topological and differential structures, as well as a smooth positive density $d\mu$ on it are known.
+The purpose of this paper is to show that given the energy functions $\mathcal{E}^{(N)}_{V,A}$ for all $N=1,2,\dots$, we can recover the vector bundle $V$ with a Riemannian structure over $M$, as well as the elliptic operator $A$.
+By the determination of a vector bundle we understand the determination of an isomorphic copy of it.